TIBCOSoftware/jasperreports/README.md

 ## JasperReports Library 7.0.0 Change Log
 - removal of the Ant build system and replacing it with a Maven build system;
 - deprecated code removed;
-- deliberately breaking backward compatibility of serialized/compiled `*.jasper` report template files, mostly because of historical deprecated serialization code removal/cleanup mentioned above (source `*.jrxml` report templates need to be recompiled to `*.jasper` using the new version of the library);
+- breaking backward compatibility of serialized/compiled `*.jasper` report template files, mostly because of historical deprecated serialization code removal/cleanup mentioned above (source `*.jrxml` report templates need to be recompiled to `*.jasper` using the new version of the library);
+- breaking backward compatibility of source `*.jrxml` report template files and `*.jrtx` style template files by replacing the [Apache Commons Digester](https://commons.apache.org/proper/commons-digester/) based parsers with [Jackson XML](https://github.com/FasterXML/jackson-dataformat-xml) object serialization. `*.jrxml` and `*.jrtx` files created with version 6 or older can no longer be loaded with version 7 or newer of the library alone.
+The conversion from the old file formats to the new file formats and back can be made using [Jaspersoft Studio 7](https://www.jaspersoft.com/products/jaspersoft-community) and later versions of it;
-- extracting various optional extension JAR artifacts from the the core library JAR artifact to allow the Jakarta Migration of certain of these optional features while also introducing better third party Maven dependency management of these artifacts;
+- extracting various optional extension JAR artifacts from the the core library JAR artifact to allow the [Jakarta Migration](https://blogs.oracle.com/javamagazine/post/transition-from-java-ee-to-jakarta-ee) of certain of these optional features while also introducing better third party Maven dependency management of these artifacts;

 # JasperReports® - Free Java Reporting Library